jjohnson524/order_preserving_auts/README.md

 This project is companion to the research manuscript titled "Algorithmic obstuctions and order-preserving braids" which will be available on ARXIV soon.
 All technical terminolgy is defined in the manuscript.

-The authors of this project are Jonathan Johnson, Nancy Scherich and Hannah Turner.
+The authors of this project are Jonathan Johnson, Nancy Scherich, and Hannah Turner.

 To begin, download the following files from the github repoistory Ball.py